About Commerce Wing

 Water Resources Sector

-18. The Koshi Agreement (signed in 1954 and revised in 1966) and Gandak Agreement (signed in 1959 and revised in 1964) represent the first major agreements on India-Nepal cooperation in water resources sector.
+16 The Kosi Agreement (signed in 1954 and revised in 1966) and Gandak Agreement (signed in 1959 and revised in 1964) represent the first major agreements on India-Nepal cooperation in water resources sector.
 These were aimed at flood-control, irrigation and power generation for the benefit of both India and Nepal.
-Last India-Nepal Joint Committee on Kosi and Gandak projects (JCKGP) took place in Patna, India from 12-13 April 2022.
-Another landmark agreement, The Mahakali Treaty signed in 1996 between India and Nepal provides for equitable use of the waters of the Mahakali river for both countries, including through implementation of Pancheshwar Multi-purpose Project which will provide irrigation, flood-control and power to both India and Nepal.
+Last India-Nepal Joint Committee on Kosi and Gandak projects (JCKGP) took place in Kathmandu, Nepal during 30April - 01 May 2026.
+Another landmark agreement, The Mahakali Treaty signed in 1996 between India and Nepal provides for equitable use of the waters of the Mahakali river for both countries, including through the implementation of the envisaged Pancheshwar Multi-purpose Project which will provide irrigation, flood-control and power to both India and Nepal.

-19. As part of bilateral cooperation on flood-management, river training works on Kamala, Bagmati and Lalbakeya rivers were completed under Indian grant-assistance amounting to NRs 4.85 billion (more than INR 300 crores).
-These works benefit several millions of people inhabiting the watersheds of these rivers in India and Nepal.
+17. As part of bilateral cooperation on flood-management, river training works on Kamala, Bagmati and Lalbakeya rivers were completed under Indian grant-assistance amounting to NRs 4.85 billion (more than INR 300 crores).
+These works have benefitted several millions of people inhabiting the watersheds of these rivers in India and Nepal.
 Mutually-agreed emergency works have also been funded by Govt. of India on other rivers to minimize the danger of inundation.
 Government of India has also been proactive in providing relief material to flood-affected areas in Nepal, constituting yet another area of India-Nepal cooperation in this sector.

-20. The last meeting of Joint Committee on Water Resources (JCWR) was held on 23 September 2022.
+18. The last meeting of Joint Committee on Water Resources (JCWR) was held on 23 September 2022.
 Last meeting of Joint Committee on Inundation and Flood Management (JCIFM) took place in Kathmandu on 13-14 March 2022.

 Power Sector Cooperation

-22. The Power Trade Agreement that was signed in 2014 established a Joint Steering Committee (JSC) and a Joint Working Group (JWG) at Secretary/Joint Secretary levels, respectively.
-The 10th meeting of these mechanisms took place on 17-18 February 2023 in Mount Abu, India and covered issues related to power trade, building of cross-border transmission lines, upcoming power projects and also prospects for cooperation in renewable energy.
+20.The Power Trade Agreement signed in 2014 established a Joint Steering Committee (JSC) and a Joint Working Group (JWG) at the levels of Secretary and Joint Secretary, respectively.
+The 12th meeting of these mechanisms took place in New Delhi in January-February 2025, and covered issues related to power trade, building of cross-border transmission lines, upcoming power projects and also prospects for cooperation in renewable energy.
+The Agreement for Long Term Power Trade signed in 2024 envisages the export of up to 10,000 MW power from Nepal to India over the next decade.

-26. Muzaffarpur-Dhalkebar 400KV line: This line was launched by Prime Ministers of India and Nepal during the latter’s state visit to India in February 2016.
+25. The Muzaffarpur-Dhalkebar 400 kV line was launched by Prime Ministers of India and Nepal during the latter’s state visit to India in February 2016.
 The Nepal portion of the 140 km long line was built under an Indian LoC (line of credit) of USD 13.5 million.
 On 11 November 2020, the line was successfully charged to its full capacity.
-However, due to low distribution capacity of Dhalkebar substation and limited integration with rest of the grid, the actual power transmitted was less (up to 350 MW).
-With the operationalizing of Dhalkebar substation on 1 Feb 2021, the line can now operate at its full capacity.
-Dhalkebar has thus acquired the potential to become the major gateway for cross-border electricity trade in South Asia.

-30. SJVN Ltd. signed a Project Development Agreement with Investment Board of Nepal for the development of Lower Arun HEP (669 MW) to be located downstream of Arun III.
+29. SJVN Ltd. signed a Project Development Agreement with Investment Board of Nepal for the development of Lower Arun HEP (669 MW) to be located downstream of Arun III.
 On 16 May 2022, during the visit of Prime Minister of India to Nepal, SJVN Ltd signed an MoU with Nepal Electricity Authority for joint development of Arun-4 HEP which would be located upstream of Arun 3 HEP.

 Petroleum

-34. Constructed and funded by Indian Oil Corporation Ltd., the pipeline was remotely inaugurated by the two Prime Ministers on 10 September 2019.
-Within a short span of being made operational, the pipeline is able to save Nepal Oil Corporation nearly NRs.
+32. The Raxaul-Amlekhgunj cross-border petroleum pipeline project is a 41-kilometer pipeline for transportig petroleum products from India to Nepal.
+The project connects Indian Oil Corporation’s regional depot at Raxaul in India with Nepal’s biggest fuel storage based in Amlekhgunj.
+It was constructed and funded by the Indian Oil Corporation Ltd., and inaugurated in September 2019.
+Within a short span of being made operational, the pipeline was able to save Nepal Oil Corporation nearly NRs.
 15 crores a month.
-The pipeline created a record by supplying 100 million liters of diesel to Nepal in a single month in December 2020.
+The pipeline created a record by supplying 100 million liters of diesel to Nepal in a single month in December 2020.It is also South Asia’s first cross-border petroleum products pipeline.

 Civil Aviation